-Kids with certain learning or attention issues can have trouble staying focused on schoolwork or might get easily distracted.
+Kids with certain learning or thinking differences can have trouble staying focused on schoolwork or might get easily distracted.
 It can be hard to know how to approach the topic with your child in a positive and productive way.
 To help, explore the common challenges and suggested conversation starters below.

 Trouble Staying Focused

 What you can say: “I know you try hard to pay attention in class but you get distracted.
 What helps you stay focused?”
 Tip: It might help your child to stay focused if the teacher comes over and touches his shoulder when she wants him to pay attention.